carbonplan/cmip6-downscaling/docs/pages/cmip6-downscaling/running-flows.md

 [`CI`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L130) `executor: local` - Runtime used for Continuous Integration

 [`pangeo`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L140) `executor: dask-distrubted` - Runtime for processing on jupyter-hub

+## Infrastructure

+These flows were ran on a machine ~32 CPU and ~256GB RAM.
+The `pangeo` runtime and the `cloud` runtime both used similar spec machines.
+Using `Dask` for multi-threading, the 256GB was distributed over the number of workers (max 32).
+The ideal number of workers seemed to be 8, giving each worker over 32GB of ram each.
+If you are getting `killed worker` errors from dask, try reducing the number of workers.
+The tradeoff of this is the increase in flow processing time.
+The number of workers can be set in `config.py`, modifying the line: `'n_workers': 8`.

 ## Modifying Flow Config